Rangers, Stars among the best movers in NHL free agency - News 12 Now

 Several big winners in the first hours of the NHL’s free-agent signing period didn’t even have to move.

-From Carey Price to Cam Fowler, a bunch of hockey veterans got paid by their current teams when the free-agent floodgates opened during the weekend.
-Several clubs moved quickly to lock up proven quantities a year before they even got the chance to hit the open market.
+From Carey Price to Cam Fowler to Evgeny Kuznetsov, a bunch of veterans got paid by their current teams when the free-agent floodgates opened during the weekend.
+Several clubs moved quickly to lock up proven quantities, often a full year before they even got the chance to hit the open market.

 The free-agent period has been even quieter because not many big names are available.
 Teams also did much of their roster shuffling earlier in the summer to prepare for the Vegas Golden Knights’ expansion draft.